ppy/osu-wiki/wiki/Options/en.md

 ### History

-- The old Options screen was an actual screen that had tabs, buttons, and a pale blue background.
+- The old Options screen was an actual screen that had tabs, buttons, and a dark pale blue background.
 - The old Options screen also featured a skin selection screen that also allows you to preview live play of a beatmap in osu!standard.
   - After the Options screen was moved over to a sidebar, this screen was still accessible by opening a skin file.
     - Access to this was later removed after Skin Previews and the Live Preview functions came to be.